About Me

 Instead, the Framers defined rights in general terms, to permit future evolution in their scope and meaning.
 And over the course of our history, this Court has taken up the Framers’ invitation.
 It has kept true to the Framers’ principles by applying them in new ways, responsive to new societal understandings and conditions.

 And, I agree with the opening quote, though a few years from now, the difference might not be much between Roberts and the rest.
-But, law should develop over time.
+But, the law should develop over time.
 As someone noted on Twitter, a Court in a hurry is dangerous.
-Some wanted to get the end over with, so in that fashion are glad the majority won out.
+Some wanted to get the end over with, so in that fashion, they were glad the majority won out.
 I'm not really in that camp.

 [Roberts cites John Hart Ely Jr.'s famous critique, which was not limited to the viability line.
 The dissent was probably negligent to not remind the majority and Roberts that Ely later PRAISED Planned Parenthood v.
 Casey.]